ShishirPatil/gorilla/README.md

 ## Project Roadmap

-In the near future, we plan to release the following:
+In the immediate future, we plan to release the following:

 - [X] Dataset and Eval Code
 - [X] Opening up the APIZoo for contributions from community
-- [] Hosted Gorilla LLM chat for HF model APIs [May 27, 2023]
+- [X] Hosted Gorilla LLM chat for HF model APIs [May 27, 2023]
-- [] Release weights for HF model APIs [May 27, 2023]
+- [X] Release weights for HF model APIs [May 27, 2023]
-- [] Run Gorilla LLM locally [May 28, 2023]
+- [X] Run Gorilla LLM locally [May 28, 2023]
 - [] Release weights for all APIs from APIBench [May 28, 2023]
 - [] Train a model with first batch of community contributed APIs from APIZoo [Jun 5, 2023]
 - [] Release training code [Jun 5, 2023]